AaronBabu/Battleship/INSTALL.md

 - cd into the battleship folder
 - `` make play`` where you first type "make play" and then choose a target by typing "SHOOT capital-letter number" (example "SHOOT B 4" to hit coordinate B4) to shoot into desired position
 - `` make test`` to run unit tests
-- `` make linecount`` which runs `` cloc --by-file --include-lang=OCaml.``to count the number of OCaml code lines for grading purposes and also runs `` ocamlbuild --clean``, which cleans out the directory you are in including build if you'll need to build up the project again before going through the project.
+- `` make linecount`` which runs `` cloc --by-file --include-lang=OCaml.``to count the number of OCaml code lines for grading purposes and also runs `` ocamlbuild --clean``, which cleans out the directory you are in including build if you'll need to build up the project again before going through with the project.